Islamists in Egypt Use Rumors to Attack Christians

 Dismissing media reports of 20,000 rioting Muslims, sources told Compass Direct News that between 2,000 and 5,000 hard-line Muslims last month harassed Christians in Meet Bahsar in the Nile Delta and attacked the Church of the Virgin Mary building in a misguided effort to “save” the girl.
 They then damaged the home of the priest, the Rev. Gerges Gamil, and destroyed his car.
 Some media reported that the rioters knocked down a wall surrounding the church, but priests speaking on behalf of the parish said the wall was already being demolished.

 The girl was not, as it turned out, in the church building.
 It was unclear if her father was merely mistaken about her location or intentionally misled villagers.
-Skirmishes lasted for two days, with Muslim villagers threatening to kidnap Coptic girls in retaliation for the alleged kidnapping.
+Skirmishes lasted for two days, with Muslim villagers threatening to kidnap Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. girls in retaliation for the alleged kidnapping.
 The February 12 attack was mainly by Salafists, an extremist movement that patterns its belief and practices on the first three generations of Muslims and is known for its vitriolic rhetoric and attacks against churches in Egypt.